Lyf Hotel room with double bed, sofa

 Metro Hotel Marlow Sydney Central

-The Metro Marlow is just a stone’s throw from the Capitol Theatre and Thai town making it perfect for anyone in town to catch a performance and a good meal.
-Just 7 minutes walk to Central Station, and 3 minutes from the light rail it is well located for exploring all of the city and inner suburbs.
+The Metro Marlow is a stone’s throw from the Capitol Theatre and Thai Town, making it perfect for anyone catching a show and grabbing a good meal.
+It’s a 7-minute walk to Central Station and 3 minutes from the light rail, making it well located for exploring the city and inner suburbs.

 Features:

-• The rooms are larger than average for hotels at this price in Sydney
+• Rooms are larger than average for hotels at this price in Sydney

-• Family rooms are available and many rooms sleep 3
+• Family rooms available and many rooms sleep three

 Location: 431-439 Pitt St, Sydney